davedavis/Django-Traefik-Docker-Base/README.md

 # Notes
     Make sure you edit your /etc/hosts file to point your DEV_DOMAIN in the env file to 0.0.0.0 Make sure you set your cloudflare SSL settings to "full", not flexible.
     I run other containers locally, so extracted DEV_PORT so I wouldn't get confused.

+#### Remember: Do **NOT** add your .env file to source control.
+I did it for your convenience only.